lhcb/starterkit-lessons/second-analysis-steps/containers.md

 * Running code from an older analysis
 * Often times the code used by the Simulation working group requires older operating systems as well

-The previously-used operating systems used by lxplus - the mostly that you will need - are:
+The previously-used operating systems used by lxplus are listed below.
+If not RHEL9, the OS you need will almost certainly be one of thse two:

  * Centos7 - Retired in 2023
  * Scientific linux 6 (SL6) - Retired in 2018